You are here

 The Master of Science in Genetic Counseling Program (MSGC) is an interdisciplinary program between the College of Graduate and Professional Studies, College of Arts and Sciences, and the Bayh College of Education at Indiana State University.

-During the first year, students are on the Indiana State University Campus for course work and clinical experience at the Indiana State University Genetic Counseling Clinic at Union Hospital as well as other local experiences.
-During the second year of the program, the students have the opportunity to be in a variety of locations for the remained of their training and clinical experiences.
-Course work is online while the students are participating in six different clinical specialty experiences to gain first hand skills as a genetic counselor.
-By participating in six different hospital/industrial systems, our students will have a breath of knowledge and experience that will make them competitive in any job market.
+During the first year, students are on the Indiana State University Campus for course work, laboratories, patient simulations through the Rural Health Innovation Collaborative, and clinical experience at the Indiana State University Genetic Counseling Clinic at Union Hospital.
+During the second year of the program, the students have the opportunity to travel the country for a variety of clinical skills while continuing online course work.
+Students participate in approximately six different clinical specialty experiences (prenatal, pediatric, oncology, ophthalmology, industry, etc.) to gain first hand skills as a genetic counselor.
+By participating in different hospital/industrial systems, our students will have a wide breadth of knowledge and skills that will make them competitive in any job market.

-Genetic counseling is a young and quickly growing profession that began in the early 1970s with 10 graduates from Sarah Lawrence.
-There are currently over 4,000 certified genetic counselors in the United States and Canada with the demand growing more quickly than the current training programs can accommodate.
+Genetic counseling is a young and quickly growing profession that began in the early 1970s with 10 graduates from Sarah Lawrence College.
+There are currently more than 4,000 certified genetic counselors in the United States and Canada with the demand growing more quickly than the current training programs can accommodate.

 For more information on our MS in Genetic Counseling Click Here